thearn/pyemotiv/README.md

 pyemotiv
 =====================

-A Python library to aquire data from the Emotiv Epoc EEG neuroheadset, using the libraries provided with the research SDK.
+A Python library to aquire data from the Emotiv Epoc EEG neuroheadset, using the files provided with the Emotiv research SDK.

 # Requirements:
 - Python 2.7+